JankariTech/blog/src/assets/organizeYourCompanyTheGeekWay.md

 As collaborators cannot review their own work, making a commit, starting a new Pull Request and asking for a review is considered as their own signature for that particular document.

 This does not matter a great deal for a lot of work but occasionally might be very important.
-E.g. If you review&approve the Minutes of a meeting on GitHub it is the same as if you would approve and sign them during the next meeting.
+E.g., If you review&approve the Minutes of a meeting on GitHub, it is the same as if you would approve and sign them during the next meeting.

 #### 10. use squash & rebase
-When merging a branch into master choose between "Squash & merge" and "Rebase & merge"
+When merging a branch into master, choose between "Squash & merge" and "Rebase & merge"
-- If there are a lot of small changes choose "Squash" to put all changes into one big commit
+- If there are a lot of small changes, choose "Squash" to put all changes into one big commit
-- If there are changes where you care about the author use "Rebase"
+- If there are changes where you care about the author, use "Rebase"
 - do not use "Merge & commit" as this creates unnecessary commit messages

 ### Workflow